Main content | back to top

 “As the site grew, there just wasn’t enough fresh water,” says Kok Onn, Shell Utilities Manager at the Pulau Bukom Manufacturing Site in Singapore.
 “It made sense to generate it ourselves.”

-Desalination plants at Pulau Bukom refinery process 10,000m³ of sea water each day
+Desalination plants at Pulau Bukom refinery convert sea water for use as cooling water

 A saline solution